birchill/10ten-ja-reader/CONTRIBUTING.md

 1. After you check out the code, run `npm install` ([npm installation guide](https://www.npmjs.com/get-npm)) to get the rikaikun dev tools ready.
 2. Make your changes and commit them locally.
 Run `npm run fix` often to ensure your code follows style guidelines.
+3. Add tests for your new code in the `extension/test` directory.
-3. Run `npm run build` to create an unpackaged instance of rikaikun in the `dist` directory.
+4. Run `npm run build` to create an unpackaged instance of rikaikun in the `dist` directory.
 Load this into Chrome to test your changes.
-4. When you're satisfied with your changes, commit your code, check that your commit message follows [these guidelines](#git-commit-messages), and start a pull request.
+5. When you're satisfied with your changes, commit your code, check that your commit message follows [these guidelines](#git-commit-messages), and start a pull request.

+## Testing

+rikaikun originally didn't have any tests but we're slowly building up test coverage as new functionality gets added.
+Right now, testing is focused around unit testing but ideally some screenshot and e2e testing will be added soon.
+Testing stack:

+- [@web/test-runner](https://modern-web.dev/docs/test-runner/overview/) is a modern test runner which works with snowpack.
+It is configured as follows:
+  - **Framework:** The default is [Mocha](https://mochajs.org/) and rikaikun keeps it for its behavior driven testing style.
+  - **Assertion Library:** [Chai](https://www.chaijs.com/) works well with Mocha; rikaikun use `expect` style assertions.
+  - **Test Doubles:** For spies and stubs, rikaikun uses [Sinon.JS](https://sinonjs.org/) combined with the [sinon-chrome](https://github.com/acvetkov/sinon-chrome) package which provides a complete fake Chrome extensions API.
+  - **Browser:** Test run using headless chrome via [Puppeteer](https://github.com/puppeteer/puppeteer).

+### Philosophy and Best Practices

+Testing is an art not a science but what follows is a set of guidelines to help you write tests that are easy to read and maintain.

+#### Reasons for testing

+- Ensures that your code is working as intended.
+- Ensures a minimum amount of composability in your tested code.
+- Acts as living documentation of your code.

+#### Guidelines

+For now, follow the [advice at this guide](https://github.com/goldbergyoni/javascript-testing-best-practices).
+Not every best practice there will apply but it's a great starting point.
+We can add exceptions and additions here as they come up.

 ## Pull Requests